Last updated on January 30, 2026

 Blackcleave Cliffs | Illustration by Richard Wright

 Dual lands are essential in MTG, and there have been plenty of dual land cycles printed over the years.
 Some of them are better than others, and it’s easy to decide between one or another depending on the deck and the format you’re playing.
-Today I’m not looking at any particular cycle, but black and red duals.
+Today I’m not looking at any particular cycle, but black and red duals in particular.

 Let’s just jump right in!